Getting other income

 You may be getting an overseas pension or you might still be working part-time of full-time when you start getting your NZ Super or Veteran's Pension.

 You can still get your NZ Super while you're working or getting other income.
 It may affect the amount of income tax you have to pay.

 - If you've lived overseas you need to tell us as you may be entitled to overseas Government pensions or benefits.

 - You need to apply for overseas pensions as the amount you're entitled to is likely to be deducted from your New Zealand Superannuation.

 Working full-time or part-time

-You can still receive your New Zealand Superannuation while you are working or receiving other income, but this may affect the amount of income tax you have to pay on your combined income.
+You can still get your New Zealand Superannuation while you're working or getting other income.
+This may affect the amount of income tax you have to pay on your combined income.

 If you have a spouse or partner who doesn't qualify for their own New Zealand Superannuation, you can choose to include them in your payments.
 If you do this, any other income either of you earn could affect how much you get.

 We can help you work out whether it is to your financial advantage to include your partner or not.